PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public func fetch() -> FetchResult
 ```

-Fetches the next row of data from the results set.
+Fetches the next row of data from the result set.

 ### numRows